-The Code of Practice for the Governance of State Bodies 2016, outlines all the matters specifically reserved for Board decision.
+The Code of Practice for the Governance of State Bodies 2016 outlines all the matters specifically reserved for Board decision.
 The following key matters are reserved for Board decision:

-- Approval of Annual Report, Annual Budget and Corporate Business Plan; - Approval of the Annual Financial Statements; - Terms of reference of the Board committees and - Delegated authority levels, treasury policy and risk management policies.
+- Approval of the Annual Report, Annual Budget and Corporate Business Plan of the IPA; - Approval of the IPA Annual Financial Statements; - Terms of reference of the Board committees; and - Delegated authority levels, treasury policy and risk management policies.